 It was around this time I signed with Momentum to publish a new series of nine episodes called Helix.

-Unfortunately, the Australian publishing industry hadn’t been doing so well over the last few years and this year things took a bad turn.
+Unfortunately, the Australian publishing industry hadn’t been doing so well over the last few years and by 2016 things had taken a bad turn.
 Some publishers closed down and others dismantled their imprints.
 It was during this time that Momentum came to an end, dealing a heavy blow to fiction in Australia.

 The Fifth Column series was claimed by the fiction division of Pan Macmillan.